Sheetaltkr/Amazon_Vine_Analysis/README.md

 - Determine if there is any bias toward favorable reviews from Vine members in your dataset

 #### Background
+Big market is a startup that helps businesses optimize their marketing efforts. $ellby a retail company and Big market's client is is about to release a large catalog of products on a leading retail website.
+They want to know how the reviews of their products compare to the reviews of similar products sold by their competitors.
+They are also interested in enrolling in a program that gives out free products to select reviewers but they want to know if its worth the cost.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.

 ## Results